mattsteeldue/vforth-next/INSTALL.md

 WINDOWS / MACOS / ..
 --------------------

-THere is a very nice quickstart guide by marco's retrobits https://retrobits.altervista.org/blog/dogday-cspect-quickstart/
+THere is a very nice quickstart guide by Marco's retrobits https://retrobits.altervista.org/blog/dogday-cspect-quickstart/